ualsg/ualsg.netlify.app/content/openings/_index.md

 If your university or country has a similar programme, or if you have another funding arrangement to come and spend time in Singapore, feel free to contact us.

 Occasionally there are student research jobs opportunities, which are advertised on the NUS internal student job portal (NSWS) when available.

-## Visitors: research visit

-Get in touch if you are interested in conducting a research visit with us.
-Depending on your country of residence and position, sometimes there are opportunities for a funded stay, such as the [French-Singaporean research collaboration programme Merlion](https://www.campusfrance.org/fr/merlion), [China Scholarship Council](https://www.chinesescholarshipcouncil.com), and the [US Fulbright Program](https://www.cies.org).

-External (non-NUS) master students and PhD candidates can carry out a portion of their research at our Lab in the form of a research visit.
-Please refer to the [NUS Non-Graduating Programme](http://www.nus.edu.sg/registrar/prospective-students/non-graduating/research) for the framework of the scheme.

 ## Fellowship opportunities